jhauga/ccal/README.md

 # ccal

-Simple GUI and command line calculator, allowing for arithmetic equations.
+Simple GUI (*Windows OS only*) and command line calculator, allowing for arithmetic equations.
 This project was mainly utilized to learn `c`, but turned out to be pretty useful as it allows for long mathmematicl expressions.